grafana/mimir/docs/sources/operators-guide/configuring/configuring-custom-trackers.md

 ---
-title: "Configuring custom trackers"
+title: "Configuring custom active series trackers"
-menuTitle: "Configuring custom trackers"
+menuTitle: "Configuring custom active series trackers"
 description: "Use the custom tracker to count the number of active series on an ingester."
 weight: 55
 ---

-# Configuring custom trackers
+# Configuring custom active series trackers

 You can use the custom tracker feature to count the number of active series on an ingester that match a particular label pattern.